-Some cultures believe that talking about death is disrespectful to the person who is ill.
+Some cultures believe that talking about death is disrespectful to the ill person.
 Or some people believe that talking about death may make the person die sooner than expected.
-It's worth being sensitive to this.
+So it's worth being sensitive to this.

 But most people will want to talk about what is happening at some point.
 It's very natural to want to share your feelings and fears with someone you trust.

 Some people might find it too hard to discuss things openly with the people closest to them.